-AARP and UnitedHealthcare began their partnership in 1997 to provide insurance plans as well as high-quality education and services to their members.
-Today, they offer Medicare Supplement Plan F (but no high-deductible Plan F) in 50 states and the District of Columbia, but what really sets them apart are their discounts.
+AARP and UnitedHealthcare began their partnership in 1997 to provide insurance plans and high-quality education and services to their members.
+Today, they offer Medicare Supplement Plan F (but no high-deductible Plan F) in all 50 states and Washington, D.C.
+However, what really sets them apart is their discounts.

-Other discount opportunities include setting up an electronic funds transfer, household discounts, or paying your year of premiums up front.
-You can’t combine some of the discounts, so read the fine print carefully or ask an insurance agent.
+Other discount opportunities include setting up an electronic funds transfer, household discounts, or paying your year of premiums upfront.
+Note that you can’t combine some discounts, so read the fine print carefully or ask an insurance agent.

 The website contains easy-to-follow information with options to read a number of articles and guides on Medicare Supplement plans.
 It also features an online chat function where you can chat with a licensed insurance agent.
 If you prefer to talk on the phone, they offer that option too.

 Best for Price Transparency : State Farm

 Offers bundled discounts with other plans